Most common questions (and answers) asked in a financial modeling interview

 There are two approaches to model building — making your model realistic, or keeping it simple and robust.

-The XNPV function is far more precise than the NPV function because it takes into account the specific dates each of the cash flows takes place.
+The XNPV function is far more precise than the NPV function because it takes into account the specific dates on which each of the cash flows takes place.
 This function requires the input of a discount rate, a series of cash flows, and a series of corresponding dates for each cash flow.

-In valuing a security, investment or company, the XNPV function provides a more accurate net present value because it factors in the time value of money while NPV function does not.
+In valuing a security, investment, or company, the XNPV function provides a more accurate net present value because it factors in the time value of money, while NPV function does not.

-Free cash flow to the firm (a.k.a. unlevered free cash flow) is the preferred approach when valuing equities using the DCF method.
+Free cash flow to the firm (a.k.a. “unlevered free cash flow”) is the preferred approach when valuing equities using the DCF method.

 The formula to calculate FCFF is: FCFF = EBIT x (1 – Tax%) + Depreciation & Amortization – Net Capital Expenditure – Increase in Working Capital